abanskota/t81_577_data_science/weekly_materials/week5/docs/accessing-data-from-postgres.md

 ![](../files/tables.png)

-To load the table in Postgres, we first need to create an empty table with schema describing the data types for all columns in the table.
-We learnt above how to create a cursor object from a connection to Postgres.
+To load the table in Postgres, we first need to create an empty table with schema describing data types for all columns in the table.
+We learnt earlier how to create a cursor object from a connection to Postgres.
 To execute any command, you need to call the execute method of the cursor by passing the Postgresql command as below for creating a table:

 ```python
 import psycopg2